How to escape the crowds in Europe’s most overtouristed city

 Recently, however, Dubrovnik’s mayor announced plans to address the negative impact of over-tourism.

 From November, the city plans to develop a luggage drop-off system at the entrance to the historic centre.
-Visitors will then pay to have their suitcases delivered to their accommodation.
+Visitors will then pay to have their suitcases delivered to their accommodation in quiet electric vehicles.

+Authorities have also decided to impose a noise level limit in the streets of the old town.

+During evening hours, street musicians, bars and restaurants will not be allowed to make noise above 55 decibels.

 How to escape the crowds in Dubrovnik